 | Property risk | N/A for unsecured options | Secured loans put your home at risk |

-Managing multiple debts can be a significant source of anxiety.
+Yes, replacing multiple debt payments with one predictable monthly amount can significantly reduce anxiety.
+Managing multiple debts can be a significant source of stress.
 Letters from different creditors, varying payment dates, and the constant worry about keeping on top of everything takes a real toll.
-Consolidating into a single, predictable payment can reduce this stress and give you a clearer picture of your financial situation.
+Consolidating into a single, predictable payment can give you a clearer picture of your financial situation.

-If you consolidate your debts and make all your repayments on time, this could have a positive effect on your credit score over time.
+Yes, making consistent, on-time repayments on a consolidation loan can gradually improve your credit score.
 Reducing your credit utilisation (the proportion of available credit you are using) and demonstrating consistent repayment behaviour are both factors that credit reference agencies look at favourably.

 Over 30% of UK adults with consumer credit report finding their debt repayments a burden.
 Consolidation can simplify finances, but only if the total cost is fully understood.